NielkS/groovy-swt-eclipse/README.md

 groovy-swt-eclipse
 ==================

-Fork of groovy-swt-0.8 rebuilt as an eclipse plugin
+This project is a fork of groovy-swt-0.8, rebuilt as an eclipse PDE project.
+Documentation about the original project can be found at http://groovy.codehaus.org/GroovySWT